techdivision/import-docs/04.file-structure/docs.md

 ### General CSV File Format

-By default, the Customer + Customer Address Import expects a CSV file with the following defaults
+By default, the Customer + Customer Address Import expects a CSV file with the following default settings and control characters

 * UTF-8 encoding
 * Date format is n/d/y, g:i A
-* Values delimiter is a comma (,)
+* Value delimiter is a comma (,)
+* Values has to be enclosed with double apostrophes (")
+* The enclosing chars (") has to be escaped with a backslash (\) or the enclosing char itself (")

+Beside the default CSV configuration, Magento supports some kind of serialization for specical columns that contains complex data, which requires additional control characters

 * Multiple value delimiter is a pipe (|)
-* Text values are enclosed with double apostrophes (")
-* Special chars are escaped with a backslash (\)
+* Multiple field delimiter is a comma (,)

 > By default, columns that doesn't contain a value are ignored by default.
 This means, it is **NOT** possible to delete or override an existing value with an empty value.
 To delete an existing value, the whole customer has to be removed by running an import with the `delete` operation.
 After that, the customer with the new values can be imported by running an `add-update` operation.
 This default behaviour can be changed with the `clean-up-empty-columns` parameter in the particular subject.

+### CSV Configuration Options

+The configuration for the default CSV format as been expained [above](#general-csv-file-format).

+This configuration, for sure, can be customized for the requirements of the given project, wherein M2IF distinguishes between the general CSV configuration and the Magento specific part called complex data.
+The Magento specific part can be configured on global level, where the general CSV configuration can be configured on subject level.